Bollegala/bollegala.github.io/pages/publications.md

 <pre style="text-align: left">
 @inproceedings{Luo:ICRA:2019,
    author = {Shan Luo and Jet-Tsyn Lee and Danushka Bollegala},
-    title = {"Touching to See" and "Seeing to Feel": Robotic Cros-modal Sensory Data Generation for Visual-Tactile Perception}, booktitle = {Proc. of IEEE International Conference on Robotics and Automation (ICRA)}, pages = {XXX--XXX}, year = {2019}
+    title = {"Touching to See" and "Seeing to Feel": Robotic Cross-modal Sensory Data Generation for Visual-Tactile Perception}, booktitle = {Proc. of IEEE International Conference on Robotics and Automation (ICRA)}, pages = {XXX--XXX}, year = {2019}